 - democracy and human rights.

-The strategy focuses on Syria and the most affected neighboring countries - Lebanon, Jordan and Turkey.
+The strategy focuses on Syria and the most affected neighbouring countries - Lebanon, Jordan and Turkey.
 The main areas and prior focus is resilience, focusing on gender-based violence and the livelihoods of people affected by the crisis.
 Sweden is one of the first countries through bilateral support to adopt a multi-year, regional strategic development strategy for the Syria crisis.

-The strategy focuses primarily on strengthening the resilience of Syria and its neighboring countries.
+The strategy focuses primarily on strengthening the resilience of Syria and its neighbouring countries.
 The goal is to create conditions and opportunities for people, especially women, to support their families for example by facilitating small businesses.

 Furthermore, Sida intends to contribute to the capacity of local players is strengthened and that more basic services to hand-held with the aim to make it possible for more children to go to school and increasing access to clean water and health care.
 It will also work to prevent sexual and gender-based violence, increase local capacity to provide services and rehabilitation for those affected by the conflict.